How to add an Exchange Server Shared Mailbox (on-prem)

 - You will have to continue to leverage Outlook for your calendar needs, as Front’s calendar can only connect to Exchange Online/Office 365 user mailboxes.

-Step 9 - Now that we have verified emails can flow into Front, we need to set up a custom SMTP to ensure emails are delivered through your Exchange servers.
+Now that we have verified emails can flow into Front, we need to set up a custom SMTP to ensure emails are delivered through your Exchange servers.
+To do this, you’ll want to go back into your Exchange Admin Console > Recipients > Groups and find the Distribution Group you just connected to Front.

 For the host and port, this information is specific to your hosted exchange set up so you'll want to reach out to your Exchange administrator for this information.
-The email address and password will match that of the shared mailbox that was connected.
+The email address and password will match that of the user mailbox that was connected.
+Once done, click Continue.